Moving from school to College is a big step, so it’s important for students to know what to expect when they arrive.

 How do I pay for food?

-Payment can be made by cash on the day, or via the College’s on-line payment system, Reigate College Pay Parents of enrolled students will be advised how to access this system at the beginning of their son or daughter’s first term.
-As well as being used to top up refectory cards, the system can also be used to pay for trips or for making College Fund Donations.
+Payment can be made via debit/credit or via the Student ID card.
+Parents of enrolled students will be advised how to access the College’s on-line payment system, Reigate College Pay at the beginning of their son or daughter’s first term.
+As well as being used to top up Student ID cards, the system can also be used to pay for trips or for making College Fund Donations.

 Students are welcome to bring packed lunches to College and can eat them in either the Refectory or the outside eating areas.